 - Due to rejuvenating action, it indicated in several diseases causing debility.

 Important Therapeutic Uses of Guduchi Satva

-Guduchi satva is effective in cardiac debility, blood disorders, rheumatoid arthritis, splenomegaly, gout, chronic dysentery, chronic diarrhoea, amla pitta (i.e. hyperacidity) diseases of urinary tract and anaemia.
+Guduchi satva is effective in cardiac debility, blood disorders, rheumatoid arthritis, splenomegaly, gout, chronic dysentery, chronic diarrhea, amla Pitta (i.e. hyperacidity) diseases of the urinary tract and anemia.

 - Amlapitta / Hyperacidity